array-in-a-matrix/arrayinamatrix.xyz/README.md

 ### To do:

+- favicon
 - remove unused css
-- seprate page for dotfiles/configs
+- page for dotfiles/configs